 Swimming and Water Activities

 After basking in the hot sun, plunging into the cool Atlantic waters on Fire Island is incredibly refreshing.
-Please use discretion and swim in lifeguard surveyed zones.
-Sea kayaking and canoeing can offer a great high intensity workout on the ocean side or a calm cruise on the bay side.
+Please use discretion and swim in lifeguard-surveyed zones.
+Sea kayaking and canoeing can offer great high-intensity workouts on the ocean side or calm cruises on the bay side.
 Take advantage of the easterly winds and head out windsurfing in the Great South Bay.
-Waterskiing, tubing, and wake boarding behind a private boat are always a popular activity on weekends.
+Waterskiing, tubing, and wakeboarding behind a private boat are always popular activities on weekends.

 Be sure to visit the National Seashore website to receive the most recent news about upcoming tours and events.